Someone paying for their Tesco shop

 However, it’s essential to comply with HMRC guidelines when seeking to reduce Corporation Tax liability, so it may be important to take professional advice to ensure you can maximise savings while remaining compliant.

-If your business is currently outside the scope of Corporation Tax, you may consider changing your business structure by incorporating to take advantage of the lower tax rate and wider range of allowable business expenses.
+If your business is currently outside the scope of Corporation Tax, you may consider changing your business structure by incorporating to take advantage of the lower tax rate and a wider range of allowable business expenses.

 Pay yourself a tax-efficient remuneration

-Some forms of remuneration are more efficient than others from both a personal and business perspective, so you may find it useful to refer to our guide, ‘What is the most tax-efficient way to extract cash from your business.’
+Or, you may find it useful to refer to our guide, ‘What is the most tax-efficient way to extract cash from your business.’

 Claim all costs of sales

-One of the major categories of allowable expense is costs of sales.
-These include the costs you incur to manufacture or buy in products for sale as well as cost related to selling or marketing your products or services.
-Typically, these costs would include:
+One of the major categories of allowable expenses is your cost of sales.
+These include the costs you incur to manufacture or make products for sale.

 • Costs of raw materials